Skip to main content

 Top 10 Neighborhoods for Commuting to Downtown San Francisco

-1. Noe Valley.
-Yes, everyone loves Noe for its retail area, wide streets, and overall appeal.
+1. Noe Valley: Yes, everyone loves Noe for its 24th Street retail corridor, Slow Street Sanchez and diverse architecture amidst tree-lined streets.
 But it’s also excellent if you need to get downtown regularly.
 The ideal commuting section of Noe is anywhere east of Sanchez.
 From there, you can walk to the J Church, and also to the 24th Street BART station.

-2. The Mission and Mission Dolores.
-Just next door to Noe is the popular Mission district, with its hot Valencia restaurant/shop/cafe strip.
+2. Mission/Mission Dolores: Just next door to Noe is the popular Mission district, with its hot Valencia restaurant/shop/cafe strip.
 The Mission is directly served by the BART line, which runs downtown and into the East Bay.
 Ideal areas of the Mission would be within blocks of either the 16th or 24th and Mission stations.
 And on the Mission Dolores front, you have your 18th Street BiRite/Defina/Tartine empire, which are great places to stop off on your way home from the 16th and Mission BART station, or the J Church.

-5. Cole Valley.
-A bit more low key than its Haight Ashbury neighbor, Cole Valley is served by the N Judah.
-The station is located on Cole, adjacent to about three blocks’ worth of restaurants, shops and cafes.
+5. Cole Valley: A bit more low key than its Haight Ashbury neighbor, Cole Valley is served by the N Judah.
+The station is at Carl and Cole, steps from all the restaurants, shops and cafes.
 The train can get pretty crowded at peak times, but it’s definitely a direct line to downtown.

 Explore All Posts